 Criminal justice is one of the fastest growing fields of employment.
-Whether you’re interested in in the public or private sector, Suffolk’s master’s degree in Crime & Justice Studies prepares you to enter or advance within the field.
+Whether you’re interested in the public or private sector, Suffolk’s master’s degree in Crime & Justice Studies prepares you to enter or advance within the field.

 Combining intellectual breadth and depth with a pragmatic, career-oriented focus, our program provides you with the tools you need to excel in the areas of probation, policing, corrections, juvenile justice, victim advocacy, court and offender services, and criminal justice policy.

 - Opportunities to study with leading criminal justice practitioners in areas such as juvenile crime, community-based offender services, and prosecution.

 - The Center for Restorative Justice exposes students to a range of innovative practices in response to crime and victimization that are quickly spreading around the world.